Anabel Abarca

-Anabel Abarca is an American politician, currently serving in the Chicago City Council as alderperson for the 12th ward.
+Anabel Abarca is an American politician, who served in the Chicago City Council as alderman for the 12th ward from 2022 to 2023.
 She was appointed to the position by Mayor Lori Lightfoot and confirmed by the City Council in December 2022, following the retirement of George Cardenas.
+She ran for re-election to a full term, but lost to Julia Ramirez.
 The 12th ward is on Chicago's southwest side, and includes portions of Brighton Park, McKinley Park, and Little Village.

 Early life and education

 Abarca is a native of the Northwest Side of Chicago, and is the daughter of Mexican immigrants.
 She graduated from Taft High School in Norwood Park, and subsequently earned a bachelor's degree from DePaul University, a Master of Public Administration degree from Arizona State University, and a Juris Doctor degree from Loyola University Chicago School of Law.

 Early legal and political career

 Abarca worked on Tammy Duckworth's congressional campaign in 2011, and served as an aide to U.S. Representative Mike Quigley.
 She later served on the boards of several non-profit organizations.
 From 2012 to 2016, she served as chief of staff for 12th ward alderman George Cardenas.